 The Heart can receive sufficient Blood from the Spleen, if the latter's transformation and transportation function work properly, providing sufficient nutrients for growth and development.
 In turn, Heart Blood circulates and supplies the Spleen with nutrients to better perform its functions.

-Heart and Spleen Deficiency is often treated with Gui Pi Tang, a herbal formula made of 12 herbs (including Ginseng - Ren Shen - as a key herb).
+/tcm-education-center/patterns/heart-and-spleen-deficiency is often treated with Gui Pi Tang, a herbal formula made of 12 herbs (including Ginseng - Ren Shen - as a key herb).
 Gui Pi Tang belongs to the category of "formulas that tonify qi and blood", which might be why it is often recommended for this pattern.
 Its main action as a formula is: "Tonifies and nourish Qi and Blood".

 Source date: 1529 AD

 Number of ingredients: 12 herbs